Placemaking 101: Everything in Moderation....Wait, what?? Lessons from the Amazon Bid

 Some of today’s most robust and dynamic cities are these purple city/state combinations like Austin, Nashville, Denver, Phoenix, Miami, Charlotte, and Raleigh.
 These robust and growing cities are often the heartbeat of a red or purple state, but with a funky, quality-of-life focused resident and corporate base determined to have the best of both worlds.
 There is a healthy churn of ideas and reality checks that allow for a lifestyle without extreme pain in any direction.
 Ideological purity generally yields to pragmatism in practice, which ends up benefiting the population as a whole.

 At the 2018 City Nation Place conference at NYU in June, I will be hosting a panel of economic developers who will be discussing their strategies to not only brand their city as a great place to move or grow a business, but also as places with quality of life mixed with a generally low cost of doing business.
 From a tourism perspective, there has been a recognition that today’s tourists are not typically looking for a branded attraction as much as they are often looking to experience the authenticity of place.
 They want to hang out at the same coffee shops that the locals do.
-Today’s travelers want to experience your place as a local, walking the funky, eclectic neighborhood, eating at a locally-owned restaurant, enjoying locally-brewed craft beers or distilled spirits, and staying in a boutique hotel or AirBnb or VRBO that provides that true sense of place and experience.
+Today’s travellers want to experience your place as a local, walking the funky, eclectic neighbourhood, eating at a locally-owned restaurant, enjoying locally-brewed craft beers or distilled spirits, and staying in a boutique hotel or AirBnB or VRBO that provides that true sense of place and experience.

 The cities pursuing Amazon have had to realize, and quickly, this very lesson.
 Amazon is not looking for an extreme location, one with everything or nothing.
 The cities that have made their Top 20 almost all exhibit the “everything in moderation” approach.
 Amazon, and most companies looking to grow and attract talent, wants to have a place with an excellent quality of life, access to talent, a balance between economic growth and regulation/taxes, affordable real estate, public transit options, rights for all, accessibility, and a generally good climate for growth.
 Beyond the largest cities like New York, Chicago, Toronto and Los Angeles, most of the cities on that list exhibit the mix of qualities that show most attributes in moderation.
 Even the Washington, DC bidders are more moderate suburban areas outside the District itself.
 Those with extreme issues to mitigate (such as anti-gay rights issues or major fiscal problems) have had to specifically address these in response to Amazon’s questions.
 Millions of people and thousands of small companies assess your “place” the same way each day.
 Only because of Amazon’s size and potential impact are elected and other officials truly paying attention now.
 But make no mistake, these conversations and decisions are being made by the masses daily.
 Why are Nashville and Austin attracting 100 new residents per day?
 Why are other cities or states losing population?
 These same metrics.